Table of Contents

 PROBLEM: “I thought I had calibrated my barometer properly, but colder weather has arrived, and my readings seem to be drifting badly.
 Sometimes the readings appear to be OK, but most of the time I am way out.”

-You might be trying to match your weather station's REL value with the SLP value at the airport.
+SOLUTION: You might be trying to match your weather station's REL value with the SLP value at the airport.
 SLP values go up and down not only in response to changes in pressure, but to changes in temperature.
 Temperatures will cause SLP values to fluctuate as SLP continually compensates for changing air density.
 Colder air is heavier/denser and warm air is lighter/less dense.
 Ambient/Ecowitt equipment do not have the necessary algorithms to compensate and correct for temperature.
 To obtain the best results in all weather conditions, make sure you calibrate to the airport's Altimeter setting instead of SLP.

-I followed the instructions to calibrate my barometer to the Altimeter setting at my airport.
+PROBLEM: I followed the instructions to calibrate my barometer to the Altimeter setting at my airport.
 However, on some days, my readings don't seem to be as accurate.
 After a day or two, the problem goes away.
 How can I fix this?

-The Ecowitt weather stations uses a fixed offset in order to estimate Altimeter.
+SOLUTION: The Ecowitt weather stations uses a fixed offset (REL offset) in order to estimate Altimeter.
 In reality, the atmosphere isn't completely linear.
 The fixed offset is calculated assuming the Altimeter reading at the airport is equal to 1013.25 hPa.
 If the current reading at your airport is much higher or lower than 1013.25 hPa, then your readings will drift a bit.
 This behaviour is normal.
-Readings will become accurate once again when Altimeter pressure returns closer to the average of 1013.25 hPa.
+Readings will become more accurate once again when Altimeter pressure returns closer to the average of 1013.25 hPa.
 If not, you will have to re-adjust your ABS (Absolute value) until your REL value matches the airport Altimeter value of 1013.25 hPa.

-“As recommended, I purchased a reference, calibrated barometer, so I could properly calibrate all my barometers.
+PROBLEM: “As recommended, I purchased a reference, calibrated barometer, so I could properly calibrate all my barometers.
 I noticed that my REL values on my consoles do not match the QNH value on the reference barometer, even though the ABS values match perfectly.
 Why doesn't QNH match my REL values exactly?”

-“I live too far from my airport and/or my airport has a different climate.
+PROBLEM: “I live too far from my airport and/or my airport has a different climate.
 How can I calibrate my weather station barometer?”

-Calibrating using an airport is not ideal.
+SOLUTION: Calibrating using an airport is not ideal.
 They use different methods to measure/calculate pressure than our personal weather stations.
 The best way to calibrate is to use a reference barometer side-by-side with your barometer and adjust your ABS value for accuracy.
-See the article, “Calibrating-the best way” for more information.
+See the article, “Calibrating the best way” for more information.
 Please also note that Altimeter or QNH values are unaffected by local climate conditions like temperature and humidity.
-Altimeter and QNH use the standard atmosphere model which uses fixed parameters determined by the model.
+Altimeter and QNH use the standard atmosphere model, which uses fixed parameters determined by the model.

-If all else fails and you are finding it impossible to calibrate your barometer, you can always use the “walk-away” method of calibrating as a last resort.
+SOLUTION: If all else fails and you are finding it impossible to calibrate your barometer, you can always use the “walk-away” method of calibrating as a last resort.

 Use a close-by airport and assume it has the “true” pressure value.
 All you have to do is change the REL value to match the Altimeter setting or QNH value at the airport.